 The decision of the CII Qualifications Examinations and Assessments Committee is, in every case, final.

-Dissertation results are issued by first class post within 50 working days from the submission of your dissertation.
+Dissertation results are issued within 50 working days from the submission of your dissertation.

 Record of achievement (ROA)